 Read the text on this page or something else out loud.

-Hold your own hand, rub your hands together, put 1 or both hands on your heart, feel the warmth.
+Hold your own hand: or rub your hands together, put 1 or both hands on your heart, feel the warmth.

-Place 1 hand under your armpit and the other hand on your opposite shoulder.
+Warm hug: Place your right hand under your armpit and the left on your opposite shoulder.
 Feel the warmth as you give yourself a hug.

 Rub your hands together until they are warm.